maherme/TDD-examples/cpputest/good_bad_test_example/README.md

     class transition34 transition
 ```

 If you try to test this second behaviour, the written tests in [BadStateMachineTest.cpp](good_bad_test_example/test/BadStateMachineTest.cpp) file will fail.
 The reason is that for testing, this file is hacking the internal behaviour of the software unit so this test strategy force you to update the tests.
+If you update the tests of [BadStateMachineTest.cpp](good_bad_test_example/test/BadStateMachineTest.cpp) file setting ```internal_condition = 1``` in the SetOutputTo2 test, the test suite will pass.
+But if you remove the statement ```internal_condition = 1;``` from ```do_state1_to_state2``` transition function, the test suite from [BadStateMachineTest.cpp](good_bad_test_example/test/BadStateMachineTest.cpp) file will continue passing, however the test suite from [GoodStateMachineTest.cpp](good_bad_test_example/test/GoodStateMachineTest.cpp) file will fail.
+This is another reason for not hacking the behaviour of a software component when you are testing, some bugs can be not detected because you are not running the code in the way it was designed to run.